ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

+### Abstract of the Work:

+The millions of live affected rapidly throughout the world when the Covid-19 outbreaks and spreads by leaps and bound.
+During this catastrophic period, the people used to express their condolence as well as heartfelt emotions through different social networks.
+Now to analyze the reactions of people on Twitter we developed an experimental approach taking into account the popular words either directly or indirectly based on this pandemic.
+In this paper, we presented various NLP based research works on sentiment analysis, trend prediction, topic modelling, learning mechanisms etc. We proposed deep learning-based hybrid models to predict the sentiment on collected large number of tweets on Coronavirus or Covid-19.
+To analyze the public sentiment trend on the topics related to Covid-19 we apply an evolutionary classification followed by the n-gram analysis.
+Then we assign the Relevance-Occurrence ratings on collected tweets based on their sentiment class.
+We trained both Convo-Sequential and Convo-Bidirectional long-short term network using two types of rated tweets to predict sentiment on Covid-19 data.
+Finally, our proposed Convo-Sequential and Convo-Bidirectional LSTM models achieve 95.61% and 95.81% of validation accuracy respectively for first phase dataset whereas on the second phase dataset the models obtained the validation accuracy as 95.53% and 95.75% respectively.
+To ensure the consistency of these models, we train these models with different public corpora to compare the results with previous benchmark experiments based on their prediction accuracy.
+With this work, we aim to bridge our contribution with that of some concerning works to gain a better sentiment scenario from the web.

+### Workflow of the Project:

+    i.
+Data Collection & Preprocessing,

+        ii.
+Feature I - Word Trend Detection using N-Gram Analysis,

+            iii.
+Feature II - Covid-19 Specific Word Identification,

+                iv.
+NLTK-based Sentiment Analysis & Classification,

+                    v.
+Naïve Bayes Sentiment Model Development,

+                        vi.
+Global Sentiment Trend Analysis.

+                            vii.
+Sentiment Modelling using Hybrid Convolutional LSTM

+                                 Viii.
+Comparative Performance Analysis

 ### Important Note

 #### Please use Winrar or any rar extractor to extract these rar files containing the First and Second phased datasets with pre-processed and sentiment rated tweets.